 Coordination & Research Projects

-In 2013, GFMD started an international coordination meeting on media development efforts in Syria initiated and in cooperation with I-M-S, Free Press Unlimited and IREX.
+In 2013, GFMD launched an international coordination meeting on media development efforts in Syria in collaboration with three of our members: International Media Support (IMS), Free Press Unlimited (FPU), and IREX.
 The first working conference identified gaps and needs in support to media in Syria.
 The efforts around Syria led to the production of a GFMD White Paper for Syrian Media Assistance.
 Also several international organisations have combined efforts around audience research that led to a media landscape survey in 2016.
 Cooperation at the level of individual members of the group resulted in the coordinated emergency support efforts of the Syria Response Group and several joint media development initiatives.

-Since the success of the Syria Coordination, other organisations have actively sought GFMD as a partner for coordination, most notable the media groups gathered around the electoral conflict in Burundi and the assistance efforts requested by Yemen media actors.
-On Yemen the IFJ and GFMD co-organized a public solidarity meeting for Yemeni media in Brussels that was attended by IMS, IFJ, GFMD, DW-Akademie, UNESCO, BBC Media Action, UNDP, UN coordination office, Minister of Information of Yemen, MICT Berlin, Community Media Solutions and the Norwegian Union of Journalists.
-A consultation co-organised by UNESCO, IFJ and GFMD with international organisations and Yemeni stakeholders took place in Spring 2016 in Jordan to produce an action plan for Journalists in Yemen.
+Since the success of our Syria coordination work, other organisations have actively sought GFMD as a partner for coordination.
+Notably, media groups collaborated on a project regarding the electoral conflict in Burundi, as well as the assistance efforts requested by Yemen media stakeholders.
+The International Federation of Journalists (IFJ) and GFMD co-organised a public solidarity meeting for Yemeni media in Brussels that was attended by various members, partners, and government officials.
+Furthermore, a consultation co-organised by UNESCO, IFJ, and GFMD in collaboration with international organisations and Yemeni stakeholders took place in 2016 in Jordan, which produced an action plan for journalists in Yemen.

 GFMD was part of a consortium studying Internet censorship in relation to human rights for the European Commission (ECSA).
-The study advised the EC on investments into the field of Human Rights and Digital Technology.
-GFMD also became part of the INFOCORE consortium that is studying media in conflict.
-The studies enabled GFMD to be part of new networks where research and study of relevant subjects takes place.
-It should be noted that monetary rewards for this work are very limited.
+The study advised the European Commission on investments into human rights and digital technology.
+GFMD also became part of the INFOCORE consortium that is studying media in conflict, which enabled GFMD to be part of new networks where research and study of relevant subjects takes place, and also participate in the International Association for Media and Communication Research (IAMCR).